simoniz0r/yadshot/README.md

 --settings, -s      Show screenshot settings before capturing a screenshot.

---paste, -p         Upload a paste from your clipboard to paste.rs.
+--paste, -p         Upload a paste from your clipboard to Filebin.net.
 Text may also be piped in from stdin.
-                    Syntax may be specified with '--syntax' or '-s'.
-Ex:
-                    'cat ./somefile.sh | yadshot -p -s sh'

---file, -f          Open file chooser to upload a file to teknik.io
+--file, -f          Open file chooser to upload a file to Filebin.net

+--list, -l          List files uploaded to Filebin.net

 --color, -C         Open color picker.
 Color will be copied to clipboard if 'Ok' is pressed.